 Trustees in Bankruptcy Near you

 Trustees in bankruptcy (or as they are now called Licensed Insolvency Trustees or LITs) are located in every major city in Canada.
-In fact, in Canada, there are over 1,066 individual trustees and 218 different Insolvency Trustee Firms.
-To help make it easy for you on our site at the top of this page we have listed over 270 trustees sorted by province and city, or if you prefer you can request a free consultation by completing this short online form.
+In fact, in Canada, there are over 1,066 individual Trustees and 218 different Insolvency Trustee Firms.
+To help make it easy for you on our site at the top of this page we have listed over 270 trustees sorted by province and city.

 A Trustee in Bankruptcy (LIT) is a fully qualified professional.